2022 Vaughan shooting

-On December 18, 2022, a mass shooting occurred at the Bellaria Residences condominium tower in Vaughan, a suburb north of Toronto, Ontario, Canada.
+On December 18, 2022, a mass shooting occurred at the Bellaria Residences condominium tower in Vaughan, a city north of Toronto, Ontario, Canada.
 Six people were killed, including the gunman, 73-year-old Francesco Villi, who was shot and killed by responding police officers.
 Another person was hospitalized with serious but non-life-threatening injuries.

 Shooting

 Officers responded to a report of an active shooting at an apartment building in Vaughan at around 7:20 p.m.
 Upon arrival, they discovered multiple victims.
 The building, known as Bellaria Residences, is located at 9235 Jane Street.
 The victims were found on several floors in the building, after the gunman appeared to target three separate units.
 The gunman was attempting to enter a unit on a separate floor from the victims when he was discovered by police.

 The police officer who discovered the gunman initially believed he was a resident attempting to enter his apartment.
 However, when the gunman was challenged, he turned, revealing that he was holding a handgun.
 The police officer then challenged him again, ordering him not to move and to drop his weapon.
-The gunman raised his weapon, and was fatally shot by the police officer.
+The gunman raised his weapon and was fatally shot by the police officer.

 The gunman, Francesco Villi, was identified as a resident of the building.
 He used a Beretta 92A1 semi-automatic handgun which he legally purchased in 2019.

 York Regional Police Chief Jim MacSween said that it was a "horrendous scene where numerous victims were deceased".
 One Toronto police constable told CNN that it was the "most terrible call I’ve seen in my entire career".

 Victims

 All of the victims were residents of the building.
 The dead comprised three men and two women.
 They were Rita Camilleri, 57, and her husband Vittorio Panza, 79; Russell Manock, 75, and his wife Lorraine, 71; and Naveed Dada, 59.

-A 66-year-old woman was also seriously injured and hospitalized.
-Camilleri, Russell Manock, and Dada were members of the condominium's board of directors.
+A 66-year-old woman, Doreen Di Nino, was also seriously injured and hospitalized.
+Camilleri, Manock, and Dada were members of the condominium's board of directors.